-Gabi Mandl is an MSc candidate in the Department of Chemistry and Biochemistry working under the supervision of John Capobianco.
+Gabi Mandl is a PhD candidate in the Department of Chemistry and Biochemistry working under the supervision of John Capobianco.
 As part of the Lanthanide Research Group, she is interested in the synthesis, characterization and spectroscopy of lanthanide-doped upconverting nanoparticles.

 ‘I’m developing a type of drug-delivery system that is minimally invasive’

 How does this specific tool relate to your research at Concordia?

 Gabi Mandl: The laser shown in the image is one of the most important pieces of equipment in our lab.
 It emits light of a 980-nanometre wavelength, which is in the near-infrared region of the electromagnetic spectrum.

 When we illuminate our nanoparticle samples with this laser, they absorb the light and, through a process called “upconversion,” emit light with higher photon energy than the laser that is exciting them.

 Of particular importance to me is the UV light produced by the nanoparticles.